Lie algebroids are curved Lie algebras: Introduction

 \subsection{Acknowledgments}

-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 768679).
-We thank Joan Bellier-Mill\`es and Bruno Vallette for discussions about curved algebras.
+We thank Joan Bellier-Mill\`es for carefully reading and pointing out several inaccuracies on Section \ref{sec:complete operads} and Chris Rogers for comments that led to Section \ref{sec:rogers}.
+We also thank Bruno Vallette, Victor Roca, and Jim Stasheff for useful comments on the first version of the paper.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 768679) and from the grant ANR-20-CE40-0016 HighAGT.